 Although this movie is quite entertaining and has some very catchy tunes and isn't so blantantly anti-christian, like so many other cartoons, that theme still permeates the whole show because of their push to prove evolution between ape and man.
-Why do they have to push this with such small children?
-With the current theme of tolerance being preached from political pulpits now this movie is falling right in line with that ideology also--accept everyone no matter what.
+With the current theme of tolerance being preached from political pulpits now, this movie is falling right in line with that ideology also--accept everyone no matter what.
 For sure we need to accept other people who are different from ourselves physically but that doesn't include animals.
 God made man to rule OVER the animals (Genesis 1:28), not become one with them.

 © September 17, 2000